 Powerful Leadership Books

 It is not enough to send people to leadership training.
 Leaders must learn to maximize team performance to drive business improvement.
 These books show how leaders improved their business by first creating high-performing, engaged and empowered teams.
+New Reality provides the key ingredients that these authors have learned and show you how to get similar results.

 Below are suggested books or articles that have influenced or align with the New Reality Leadership approach.